 If Nora Helmer, Henrik Ibsen’s famous female protagonist, could speak anything besides Henrik’s text, what would she say?
-How about Hedda Gabler, Mrs. Sørby or Ellida Wangel?
+How about Hedda Gabler, Mrs. Sørby from The Wild Duck or Ellida Wangel, The Lady From the Sea?
 Can characters express themselves beyond their playwright?
 In song, perhaps?

 This is exactly where Sibyl Kempson’s alchemical new work A Bee in the Heart of Her comes in.
-Over the course of a weaving workshop for recovering Ibsen women led by Mrs. Sørby in a rundown community center, these trailblazing characters confront mistranslations, misunderstandings, mansplaining and everything else that Ibsen got wrong, in detail.
+Over the course of a weaving workshop for recovering Ibsen women led by Mrs. Sørby in a rundown community center, these trailblazing characters confront mistranslations, misunderstood origins, mistaken fates, mansplaining and everything else that Ibsen got wrong, in detail.

 - Wed, June 24 | 8pm